• DONATE NOW

 Survivor Services

 Pathways to Healing is a comprehensive sexual assault services agency.
-Our team of highly trained staff and advocates are ready to serve survivors of sexual violence from all walks of life at all stages of the healing process.
-We know that it can be hard to get help so we offer a range of programs and services to meet you where you are in the healing process.
+Our team of highly trained staff are ready to serve survivors of sexual violence from all walks of life at all stages of the healing process.
 All of our services are confidential and provided at no cost to survivors and their loved ones in Richland, Lexington, Sumter, Clarendon, and Newberry counties.

 24-HOUR RESPONSE SERVICES + CLINICAL SERVICES + LEGAL ADVOCACY +